 - 8 ounces low-fat shredded Mexican cheese

-After 15 minutes, remove lid and stir mixture.
-Check seasoning, adjust if needed.
-Top the beef with the shredded Mexican cheese, return lid to skillet.
+- After 15 minutes, remove lid and stir mixture.
+Check the seasoning, adjust if needed.
+Top the beef with the shredded Mexican cheese, cover the skillet with the lid.
 Let cheese melt, around 1-2 minutes.
 Remove lid, sprinkle with the fresh parsley or cilantro.

 - To drain grease, I use a slotted spoon and paper towel lined bowl.
-I scoop the beef out with a slotted spoon to the paper lined plate.
-Any excess grease in skillet remove and discard.
+I scoop the beef out with a slotted spoon to the paper-lined plate.
+Any excess grease in the skillet, remove and discard.